cpina/ace-it-presentation/contents-django-in-the-antarctic.md

 ---
 # In retrospect
-Django was a very good tool to do what we had to do:
+Django was a very good tool for what we needed:
 - Without Django we would have taken much longer to do the same
 - Django didn't get in the way (I had thought it would)
+- Admin forms were possible to adapt and change
 - Django _commands_ were very easy to implement and useful for accessing the models from command line parameters, widely used for many of our scripts
-- Thanks Django developers for getting an extra mile with helpful error messages.
+- Thanks Django developers for going an extra mile with helpful error messages.
 E.g.:
 ```bash
 main.Project.title: (fields.E120) CharFields must define a 'max_length' attribute.
 ```
 --
 - Django documentation is very well written!
-- Admin forms were possible to adapt and change
 ???
 If Django didn't exist I would have had to implement it for the expedition, in a hacky way
 ---
-background-image: url(images/for_fun/ice_01.jpg)
-background-size: contain
----
-# What is Django?
+# Final thought
 From the Django website:
 ```bash
 Django makes it easier to build